dougbutner/web-4/README.md

 ## Guiding Philosophy
 Web 4 seeks to implement systems in harmony with the universe itself by replicating nature: the abundance received from the Sun, the raising of entropy in closed systems, and even the equal power of each conscious being.

-The belief guiding this desire is that when we create information systems in harmonic resonance with natural systems, our society will be able to advance f
+We believe when we create information systems in harmonic resonance with natural systems, our society will be able to advance more rapidly than ever before, as we will eb ab

 ## Defining Web 4
 Web 4 introduces provably democratic systems built on top of web 3's open-source decentralized networks.